The Z3™ Movement

 Zionism 3.0 is an annual conference launched in 2015 by the Oshman Family JCC, focusing on Israel and American Jewry’s relationship to Israel.
 It offers a full day of civil, open, thought-provoking discussions of tough but essential questions about the relationship between Israel and Jews worldwide.
 Its purpose is to convene leaders and organizations for in-depth conversations about Jewish peoplehood and the future of relations between Israel and World Jewry, and to support the Z3 movement by inspiring and helping other communities to hold their own Z3 conferences.

 Past conferences have focused on “Democracy in the Spotlight” (2017, keynoted by Jeffrey Goldberg, Editor-in-Chief of The Atlantic), “In Search of the Shared Dream” (2016, in partnership with The Times of Israel), and “Israel’s Place in Tomorrow’s World” (2015, in partnership with Haaretz).
-The theme of the 2018 conference is “Making Miracles Here & There: Uniting a Divided People.”
+The theme of the 2018 conference was “Making Miracles Here & There: Uniting a Divided People.”

 The Oshman Family Jewish Community Center on the Taube Koret Campus for Jewish Life serves the South Peninsula through educational, social, cultural, fitness, sports and other programs.
 The Oshman Family JCC is a multi-generational Jewish neighborhood where all are welcome, and which seeks to enrich lives, build community and inspire Jewish journeys.
 The Oshman Family JCC provides a common ground for individuals, Jewish institutions, and other local groups and organizations and individuals to work, learn, play and celebrate together for the betterment of the whole community.